SuperInfer: SLO-Aware Rotary Scheduling and Memory Management for LLM Inference on Superchips

 For all baselines, PagedAttention~\cite{kwon2023efficient} and chunked prefill~\cite{agrawal2024taming} are enabled.
 We exclude Pie~\cite{xu2024pie}, HeteGen~\cite{zhao2024hetegen}, and Select-N~\cite{ma2025memory} due to the lack of publicly available code.
 FlexGen~\cite{sheng2023flexgen} is excluded for lacking essential features (PagedAttention, chunked prefill), which prevents fair comparison.
 Approximate methods like InfiniGen~\cite{lee2024infinigen} are also excluded.

 For our evaluation, we configure the \scheduler's parameters as: $\alpha = 3$, $\beta_B = 0$, $\beta_F = 0.5$, $B_{\text{xfer}}=2400$.
 TTFT and TBT SLOs are set to 5s and 100ms, respectively.
-DRAM capacity for offloading is 400 GB.
+Out of the 480 GB of Grace DRAM, we allocate 400 GB for KV cache offloading and conservatively reserve the remaining 80 GB for the OS and the \name runtime.
+This 80 GB serves as a conservative safety margin, as \name introduces no extra memory consumption beyond the offloading space comparing to vLLM in our setup ($\sim$12 GB), leaving sufficient headroom for stable execution.
 We report the TTFT and TBT SLO attainment rate under various request arrival rates.

 \fref{fig:main-result} presents our results, revealing two key findings.
 First, \name significantly surpasses baselines in TTFT SLO attainment, especially at high request rates.
 This demonstrates its effectiveness of mitigating waiting queue HOL blocking via highly responsive active rotation, which proactively preempts running requests to prioritize waiting ones based on VLT (\sref{subsec:design-scheduler}).
 Second, \name maintains TBT SLO attainment superior or comparable to baselines, indicating it leverages swap space in an SLO-aware manner for balanced TTFT and TBT improvement without introducing new rotary (swapped) queue HOL blocking (\sref{subsec:obs-why-need-scheduler}).
 Among baselines, LTR achieves the best TTFT SLO attainment but significantly sacrifices TBT, as its static deadline-based priority mechanism fails to achieve the balanced improvements.
 Notably, LightLLM shows unusual trends where TBT SLO attainment improves or stabilizes as the request rate increases, as it is designed to avoid harmful preemption caused by KV cache overflow and maintain stable TBT under high load (check Appendix \ref{app:lightllm} for further analysis).